Teach For America: Criticism

-Teach For America has been criticized by opponents who claim the program replaces experienced teachers with brand-new employees who have had only five weeks of training during the summer, and whom are brought in at beginners' salary levels.
+Teach For America has been criticized by opponents who claim the program replaces experienced teachers with brand-new employees who have had only five weeks of training during the summer, and who are brought in at beginners' salary levels.
 This criticism applies to the vast majority of new Teach For America teachers, though a small percentage may have some previous experience in education or advanced degrees.
 Teach for America has responded to critics of its training program by introducing a new program that encourages juniors at undergraduate universities to complete education courses in their senior year before setting foot in the classroom.

-Teachers' unions regularly critique the organization, which they see as undermining the professionalization of the education sector by bringing in temporary amateurs to fill positions traditionally reserved for certified professionals.
+Teachers' unions and public school advocates regularly critique the organization, which they see as undermining the professionalization of the education sector by bringing in temporary amateurs to fill positions traditionally reserved for unionized, certified professionals.
 John Wilson, executive director of the National Education Association, sent a memo in May 2009 stating that union leaders were "beginning to see school systems lay off teachers and then hire Teach For America college grads due to a contract they signed."
-Wilson went on to say that Teach For America brings in "the least-prepared and the least-experienced teachers" into low-income schools and makes them "the teacher of record".
+Wilson went on to say that TFA brings in "the least-prepared and the least-experienced teachers" into low-income schools and makes them "the teacher of record".

-USA Today reported that in March 2009, Peter Gorman, the superintendent of Charlotte-Mecklenburg, North Carolina schools told board members that because of a commitment made to the program, 100 Teach For America teachers would be retained in spite of the fact that hundreds of other non-Teach For America teachers in the district would be laid off.
-However, Teach For America spokeswoman Kerci Marcello Stroud says it would be a mistaken notion to say that Teach For America corps members are displacing experienced teachers.
+USA Today reported that in March 2009, Peter Gorman, superintendent of Charlotte-Mecklenburg, North Carolina schools, told board members that because of a commitment made to the program, 100 Teach For America teachers would be retained in spite of the fact that hundreds of other non-TFA teachers in the district would be laid off.
+However, TFA spokeswoman Kerci Marcello Stroud replied that it would be a mistaken notion to say that Teach For America corps members are displacing experienced teachers.
 "In every region where we send teachers, we're just one source," she says.
 "Once they land, corps members must interview for jobs just like everyone else."

-Critics of Teach For America have also cited the results of Mathematica Policy Research's 2004 study as an indication of Teach For America's lack of efficacy (see Educational Impact).
-These critics claim that while the study shows that students taught by Teach For America teachers perform better in mathematics than those taught by non-Teach For America teachers, the improvement is very small, and that furthermore there is no difference in reading performance between the two groups.
+Critics of Teach For America have also cited the results of Mathematica Policy Research's 2004 study as an indication of TFA's lack of efficacy (see Educational Impact).
+These critics claim that while the study shows that students taught by TFA teachers perform better in mathematics than those taught by non-TFA teachers, the improvement is very small, and that furthermore there is no difference in reading performance between the two groups.